Guide to Capital Markets Tribunal Proceedings

 What if I have accessibility needs?
 What if my witness has accessibility needs?

-If a party, representative, or witness participating in a proceeding has accessibility needs that may affect the ability to participate, the Registrar should be notified at least 30 days before the proceeding.
+If a party, representative, or witness participating in a proceeding has accessibility needs that may affect the ability to participate, the Registrar should be notified at least 30 days before the hearing.

 More information about accessibility at the Tribunal is available on the OSC Website.
-See also Rule 25 of the Rules of Procedure and Forms.
+See also rule 12 of the Rules of Procedure.

 Does the Tribunal conduct hearings virtually?

-Hearings or parts of hearings at the Tribunal may be conducted by teleconference or videoconference.
-A Panel will determine which form of hearing is appropriate.
-See Rule 23 of the Rules of Procedure and Forms.
+Hearings or parts of hearings at the Tribunal may be conducted by videoconference (with or without video capability for all participants).
+A panel will determine if a virtual hearing is appropriate.
+For more information, see rule 9 of the Rules of Procedure.

 If some or all of a hearing is scheduled to proceed in the hearing room, all participants must be prepared for any part of the hearing to instead proceed virtually, including on short notice.